wesleybertipaglia/spring-securepass/README.md

 # Secure Pass

-This application is a group of two services, one for generating secure passwords, one for checking the strength of a password, and another for storing them.
+This application is a group of services that help users to generate, check, and store secure passwords.
+It's built with Java, Spring Boot, PostgreSQL, and Docker.

 It's my implementation of the Password Generator and Password Checker challenges from the [Back-end Challenges](https://github.com/wesleybertipaglia/backend-challenges/) repository.

-The application is built with Java, Spring Boot, PostgreSQL, and Docker.

 ## Table of Contents